 Nothing quite lights up an event like the energy of a live oompah band.

-In this guide, we’ll take you through everything you could possibly want to know about oompah bands and how to book them.
+In this guide, we’ll take you through everything you could possibly want to know about German oompah bands and how best to book them.

 At Encore, we’ve helped thousands of event planners find the perfect performers for their events and regularly take bookings for oompah bands.
 If you’re ready to book one now, feel free to check out our selection of the best Oompah Bands in the UK.

-When people talk about an oompah band, usually they’re thinking of a Bavarian-style brass band which performs Volkstümliche Musik (literally German for “folksy music”) at German-themed events.
-The “oompah” name comes from the sound of the plodding bassline you’ll hear played on an instrument like a double bass or tuba in a group.
+When people talk about an oompah band, they’re thinking of a Bavarian-style brass band which performs Volkstümliche Musik (German for “folksy music”) at German-themed events, like Oktoberfest.
+The “oompah” name reflects the sound of the bass line played on an instrument like the double bass or tuba in the band.

-Have a listen out for the oompah bass line played on the tuba around 30 seconds into this tune by the Jager Maestros:
+For an example, listen out for the oompah bass line played on the tuba roughly 30 seconds into this video, performed by the Jager Maestros:

-A typical oom-pah band will have somewhere between 3 to 10 members, including a mixture of melody instruments like trumpets, trombones, clarinets, and an accordion, drummer and tuba providing the rhythmic backing.
+A typical oompah band will consist of somewhere between 3 to 10 members, including a mixture of melody instruments like trumpets, trombones, clarinets, with an accordion, drummer and tuba providing the rhythmic backing.
 You’ll find all types of combinations in our extensive list of oompah bands in the UK.

 The typical line-ups for oompah bands are: